 Release

 The ideal release on vocal compression is more clear cut: you’ll typically want a fast release.
 Try 50ms on a stock DAW compressor.
 Once again on an 1176, higher numbers means faster release times.
-Set it at or near 7.
+Try beginning with 5 and adjust as necessary.

 Output Gain